-Action No. A Action Rationale Person Responsible Timeframe (start/end) Success Indicator • to ensure gender neutral language in Job Descriptions In 2023, 70% of AL applicants and 62% of L applicants were White Irish.
+Action No. Action Rationale Person Responsible Timeframe (start/end) Success Indicator 4.2c Recruitment practices to include the following actions: Ensure a diversity statement is included in all job postings for recruitment of positions, to actively welcome candidates from all backgrounds Increase database of where jobs are advertised to ensure a more diverse range of candidates are informed of vacancies Use gender decoder software to ensure gender neutral language in Job Descriptions Create a recruitment pack detailing benefits of working at TUS, including: development support, flexible working provision, information on local area e.g. childcare Need for increased representation beyond gender in all roles, and specifically in leadership roles Need for increased applications from women for research roles and PMSS managerial roles Need for increased applications from men for PMSS roles In 2023, 70% of AL applicants and 62% of L applicants were White Irish.
 In 2023, 76% of PMSS applicants were White Irish.
-In 2023, approximately 40% of applicants for Research roles are from White Irish applicants PMSS non-managerial roles Progression from AL to L Explainer on TUS HR Portal on contract types (eg fixed term/ specified purpose/ confined roles) Explainer on TUS HR Portal on Career Progression within TU sector and requirements for SL posts TUS Career Information days on campuses Respondents to 2023 survey were asked to score the following questions on a scale of 1-5 where 1 is not at all transparent/very unfair and 5 is very transparent/very fair: How transparent is the process of applying for a vacancy at TUS?
+In 2023, approximately 40% of applicants for Research roles are from White Irish applicants HR Manager EDI Manager 2024-ongoing for all recruitment 20% increase in applicants from minority backgrounds for vacant positions 20% increase in applications from women for research roles and for PMSS managerial roles 20% increase in applications from men for PMSS non-managerial roles 4.2d Design and deliver TUS Career Information initiatives to include: Explainer on TUS HR Portal on Progression from AL to L Explainer on TUS HR Portal on contract types (eg fixed term/ specified purpose/ confined roles) Explainer on TUS HR Portal on Career Progression within TU sector and requirements for SL posts TUS Career Information days on campuses Short video tutorial on TUS Recruitment and Selection policy and procedure available on HR website Respondents to 2023 survey were asked to score the following questions on a scale of 1-5 where 1 is not at all transparent/very unfair and 5 is very transparent/ very fair: How transparent is the process of applying for a vacancy at TUS?
 Academic and Research responses to score of 4 or 5: Female: 55%, Male: 59% PMSS responses to score of 4 or 5: Female: 60% Male: 62% How fair is the process of applying for a vacancy at TUS?
-Academic and Research responses to score of 4 or 5: Female: 47%, Male: 53% PMSS responses to score of HR Manager (R) Information available on TUS HR website by end Q4 2024 TUS Career Information days start AY 24/25, ongoing thereafter 2027 EDI survey at least 70% F and 70% M rate a score of 4 or 5 to transparency and fairness questions regarding applying for a vacancy at TUS.
+Academic and Research responses to score of 4 or 5: Female: 47%, Male: 53% PMSS responses to score of 4 or 5: Female: 46%, Male: 49% HR Manager Information available on TUS HR website by end Q4 2024 TUS Career Information days start AY 24/25, ongoing thereafter 2027 EDI survey at least 70% F and 70% M rate a score of 4 or 5 to transparency and fairness questions regarding applying for a vacancy at TUS.